 Photos need to be optimized for the channel they are to appear on.

 Ever shopped on Amazon?
 If you have, you’ve seen a lot of edited photos.
 Amazon and other ecommerce marketplaces have rules about approved product photos , so the photographers who create those shots must follow suit.
-In this case, many photographers rely on services like those from Clipping Path India to make the images as bright, attractive, and compliant as they need to be.
+In this case, many photographers rely on services like those from Path to make sure the images are as bright, attractive, and compliant as they need to be.

 The photographer ran into bad conditions at the shoot.